 Wheat berries are great to keep in your long-term food storage because it can stay good for a long time unless insects, heat, or a wet/moist environment ruins your wheat.
 So how do you safely store your wheat to prevent it from going bad before you get the chance to use it?

-To store wheat berries, pour them directly in an air-tight mylar bag or in a food-grade bucket that is placed in a cool, dry environment that is safe from insects.
+To store wheat berries, pour them directly into an air-tight mylar bag or into a food-grade bucket that is placed in a cool, dry environment that is safe from insects.
 It is also effective to store wheat berries by freezing, using a vacuum-sealed container, dry ice (CO2), or oxygen absorbers.

 Finding Wheat Berries to Store

 The two main types of wheat berries to buy for food storage are hard wheat berries and soft wheat berries.

 |Hard red spring , Hard red winter & Hard white wheat

 |Soft red winter, Soft white winter & Soft white spring

 |pasta, cake, biscuit, cracker, and pastry flours (low gluten)

 To find high-quality wheat and other recommended food items check out our article Food Storage Items: What are the BEST foods for long term storage?

 Store wheat in moisture-proof, food-grade packaging.
 Examples include: